Frequently Asked Questions

 - Make-up (including nail polish), jewelry (including “spiritual” items)

-- Perfumes, after-shave, or strongly scented lotions or hair products
+- Perfumes and or scented after-shave, lotions, or hair products

 There are a few formalities about living in a monastery that you might want to know.